8 Key Features Every Boat Needs

-We lean towards the 5-rod rocket launcher.
+I lean towards the 5-rod rocket launcher.
 It’s often the most efficient setup.
 This is an accessory you can easily install with the universal inserts or on the standard 1.9-inch T-Top.

 The best launchers have a compact width of about 25-inches.
 The material is significant of course, and typically rod holders are made from marine-grade aluminum.
 This guarantees lightweight and durability.

 A swivel mount and rotating clamp increase the degrees of freedom of the launcher.
 This flexibility is always welcome in such tight spaces.